xdevplatform/account-activity-dashboard/README.md

 # account-activity-dashboard
 Sample web app and helper scripts to get started with Standard Account Activity API (All Activities).
 Written in Node.js.
-Full documention can be found on developer.twitter.com [here](https://developer.twitter.com/en/docs/accounts-and-users/subscribe-account-activity/overview).
+Full documentation for this API can be found on developer.twitter.com [here](https://developer.twitter.com/en/docs/accounts-and-users/subscribe-account-activity/overview).

 ## Dependencies

-* A Twitter app created on [apps.twitter.com](https://apps.twitter.com/)
+* A Twitter app created on [apps.twitter.com](https://apps.twitter.com/), whitelisted for access to the Account Activity API
 * [Node.js](https://nodejs.org)
 * [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) or other webhost (optional)
 * [ngrok](https://ngrok.com/) or other tunneling service (optional)